oracle/cloud-native-devops-workshop/springboot-sample/create.wercker.ci.md

 ![alt text](images/wercker/25.docker.repositories.png)

 Now you should see a new image called <YOUR\_DOCKER\_USERNAME>/wercker-springboot.
-This image based on the box defined in *wercker.yml* but Wercker backed the Spring Boot sample application into this image during the workflow.
+This image based on the box defined in *wercker.yml* but Wercker baked the Spring Boot sample application into this image during the workflow.
 Which results a production ready container.

 ![alt text](images/wercker/26.docker.repo.image.png)